AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/create-content.md

 ---
-title: Create New Content
+title: Create Headless Content
-description: Learn how to create the headless content using AEM's Content Fragments.
+description: Learn how to create headless content using AEM's Content Fragments.
+hidefromtoc: yes
+index: no
 ---

-# Create New Content {#create-content}
+# Create Headless Content {#create-content}

-Learn how to create the headless content using AEM's Content Fragments.
+Learn how to create headless content using AEM's Content Fragments.

 ## Create Headless Content as Content Fragments {#create-headless-content}